ardimr/SRIN-take-home-assignment/docs/documentation.md

         type: LoadBalancer
       ```

-      This service will route traffic to pods with label `app: backend` in the `development` namespace.
-Since the `type` is not specified, it defaults to `ClusterIP`, which exposes the service on a cluster-internal IP.
+      This service will create a load balancer that route traffic to pods with label `app: backend` in the `development` namespace.
 The service has port `8888` exposed, allowing both internal and external access to the backend application through port 8888 without needing to know the individual pod IPs.

   2. **Run `minikube tunnel`**